Kerry says China willing to pressure North Korea on nuclear plans

-BEIJING U.S. Secretary of State John Kerry said on Friday China is willing to exert more pressure to get North Korea to give up its nuclear program.
+BEIJING U.S. Secretary of State John Kerry said on Friday China is willing to exert more pressure to get North Korea to give up its nuclear programme.

-He told reporters in Beijing he was pleased that China "could not have more forcefully reiterated its commitment" to the goal of denuclearizing North Korea.
+He told reporters in Beijing he was pleased that China "could not have more forcefully reiterated its commitment" to the goal of denuclearising North Korea.

 The reclusive Asian state has defied international warnings not to build atomic bombs and long-range missiles.
 It is believed to have enough fissile material to build up to 10 nuclear bombs, but most intelligence analysts say it has yet to master the technology to deploy such weapons.